buijennifer/event-model-feedstock/README.md

 your changes will be run on the appropriate platforms to give the reviewer an opportunity to confirm that the changes result in a successful build.
-Once merged, the recipe will be re-built and uploaded automatically to the `-` channel, whereupon the built conda packages will be available for everybody to install and use from the `-` channel.
+Once merged, the recipe will be re-built and uploaded automatically to the `jenniferbui` channel, whereupon the built conda packages will be available for everybody to install and use from the `jenniferbui` channel.
 Note that all branches in the buijennifer/event-model-feedstock are immediately built and any created packages are uploaded, so PRs should be based on branches in forks and branches in the main repository should only be used to